jack-song/jack-song.github.io/README.md

-Personal site, most likely building with foundation
+Personal site, based on jekyll, will likely use pure.css

+may move on to use foundation